Communication Officer Career Path

 Communication Officer positions are typically filled at two levels:

-- State Services Trainee V - an entry level position that requires no dispatching experience and
+- State Services Professional Trainee I - an entry level position that requires no dispatching experience and

 - Police Communication Officer Technician - a position that requires at least one year of police dispatching experience.